 We are a collective of writers, editors, and teachers who came together in early 2018 to mentor and connect writers in the Sierra Foothills.
 Our goal is to foster effective writing with the practices, tools, and networks that make writers successful.
 We offer one-on-one coaching, editing services, and writing workshops that address all aspects of the writing process.
 Our online community, the Tell-Tailors Guild, offers writing prompts and tools, professional and peer editing services, and forum discussion on topics central to the process and craft of writing.
-Our small press will release its first collection in 2019 with titles including The Yuba Almanac, a journal of life and living in the Yuba River watershed, and A Foothill Homegrown Compendium, an examination of the rich musical heritage of Nevada County.
+Our small press will release its first collection with titles including The Yuba Almanac, a journal of life and living in the Yuba River watershed, and A Foothill Homegrown Compendium, an examination of the rich musical heritage of Nevada County.

 Bill Kaszubski is a skilled technical writer who has applied his mastery of communication from his college days as a stringer for The New York Times to his more recent charge leading a team of digital archivists for Apple, Inc. Along the way, he’s created user documentation for submarine sonar systems and metallurgical testing equipment, developed data-processing software for market research and clinical trials firms, documented the landscape design of the National 9/11 Memorial, and written reams of copy, including entries in the Absolute Beginner’s guide series.
 He’s since taken up his pencil in a cabin in the woods.